• Skip to primary navigation

 Shoes like barefoot shoes, Vans, and Converse have a 0mm heel-to-toe drop or zero-drop construction.
 This means that when you’re wearing these shoes your feet will be flat with the ground with no heel elevation.

-A weightlifting shoe will have anywhere from .5 inches to 1 inch of heel elevation, which put the foot into a plantarflexed position when wearing these shoes.
+A weightlifting shoe will have anywhere from .5 inches to 1 inch of heel elevation, which puts the foot into a plantarflexed position when wearing these shoes.
 Plantarflexion means that your toes are flexed downwards below the heel (dorsiflexion is flexing upwards).

 The way a flat shoe and an elevated heel shoe will feel for your lifting and squatting can feel drastically different depending on your lifting mechanics and anatomy.
 Anatomical differences like hip structure, femur neck length, and femur head shape can influence this.